yetanotherco/aligned_layer/README.md

 --chain holesky
 ```

-This is reading tthe result of the verification of the proof in Ethereum.
+This is reading the result of the verification of the proof in Ethereum.

 7. You should get this result: